 As critical concerns of immune issues worldwide grow and irresponsible over-harvesting continues, ethical management of Echinacea and wild-crafting of its constituent parts must be taken into consideration when working with this powerful plant.
 I grow both medicinal varieties in my garden: Echinacea angustifolia and E. purpurea.
 I harvest the aerial parts (flower, leaf and seed) of E. purpurea and will soon harvest the root of my small E. angustifolia.
 When I need more root than I have, I look online for ethical sources.

-Echinacea is not only a strong medicinal, but provides tons of fun for our whole family.
+Echinacea is not only a strong medicinal, but the plant provides tons of fun for our whole family.
 Many days during the hot summer months, you can see the entire Coyan family participating in one of our favourite pastimes: bee petting.
 Bees, especially big, fat, fluffy bumblebees, are positively drunk on Echinacea.
 They are so overtaken by the intoxicating nature of the flower that it is possible to leisurely pet the bees as they feast on the nectar.
 This and looking at clouds top my list of Greatest Ever Things To Do.

 This tincture should be taken at the first sign of cold or flu, taken often and in small doses at the onset for it to be effective at warding off the illness, or a couple of times a day if you are in close proximity to others who are sick.